schmittnieto/schmittnieto.github.io/assets/repo/awesome-azure-local/README.md

 <!-- AWESOMEAZURELOCAL:START -->
 ## Official
 *Only official links published or maintained by Microsoft or Azure.*

-### Azure Local release information

-This section is temporary due to the informational message advising the use of an older version.
-Once the issue is resolved, it will be removed.
-More information can be found at this [link.](https://learn.microsoft.com/en-us/azure/azure-local/release-information-23h2?view=azloc-2510&tabs=OS-build-25398-xxxx)

-> [!IMPORTANT]
-> **Azure Local Update 11.2510.1002.87 and 12.2510.1002.88**
->
-> We've temporarily disabled the update for Azure Local versions 11.2510.1002.87 and 12.2510.1002.88 for investigation.
->
-> The issues under review involve:
-> - A version mismatch between the current node platform version 10.0.25398.1849 and the expected version, which should be greater than or equal to 10.0.25398.1913.
-> - An issue in the Hyper-V socket that can cause a node to crash.
->
-> If you are affected by any of the two issues, see [GitHub AzureLocal-Supportability TSG](https://github.com/Azure/AzureLocal-Supportability/tree/main/TSG).
->
-> We anticipate that updates for both versions 11.2510 and 12.2510 will be available again in the next few days.
-During this time, we recommend that you use version 12.2509 for new deployments.

 ### What's new in Azure Local (version 2510)